Run, debug, and test an MSIX package

 How you debug the application depends on what tool you used to create the package.

-If you created your package by using the new packaging project available in the 15.4 release of Visual Studio 2017, Just set the packaging project as the startup project, and then press F5 to debug your app.
+If you created your package by using the new packaging project available in Visual Studio 2017 version 15.4 and later (including Visual Studio 2019), just set the packaging project as the startup project, and then press F5 to debug your app.

-If you created your package by using any other tool, follow these steps.
+If you created your package using any other tool, follow these steps:

 Make sure that you start your packaged application at least one time so that it's installed on your local machine.